 We have three conferences a year – with talks and discussion sessions and opportunities to mix and mingle over coffees, teas, drinks and lunches.

-Our final conference of the year will take place in London (17-19 October).
-Next year, our conferences are in Estepona, Venice and Monte-Carlo.
+This year, our first conference will take place in Estepona (20-22 March).
+The next conferences are in Venice and Monte-Carlo.

 The general pattern of our conferences is that the speakers deliver their talks and, after every two talks, there is a discussion session when members have the opportunity to address questions to the speakers and explore their topics in more detail.
 At the conclusion of each conference, members receive by e-mail a summary of all the talks given at the conference.